greg-hutchinson/agile/introduction/PITCHME.md

 - Your task is to find the rule to the sequence of numbers that I will give you.
 - You can ask me only one question - "Is n the next number in the sequence".
   - However, you can ask this **any number** of times.
-- You only get one guess at the rule
+- You only get one guess at the rule.
-  - if you are right - you win
+  - If you are right - you win.
-  - if not, well ...
+  - If not, well ...
-- Here is the sequence
+- Here is the sequence:
     - 2, 4, 6, 8, ...
 @ulend
 @snapend